MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 The new B2B Guest support strengthens the coherence between Yammer and other Microsoft 365 apps.
 We have added some new capabilities in the guest flow for Admins, Community Owners, and Guests:

-- External guests can be added to any community based on the Owner/ Admin policy.
+- External guests can be added to any community based on the Owner/Admin policy.

 - Simplified guest mode – Group level guests.